Introduction to Kerberos

 The client enters his name at an arbitrary workstation.
 Then workstation sends the name to the authentication server in plain text format.

 In response, the Authentication server performs some action.
-First, it creates the package of user name, i.e. Client and generates the session key.
+First, it creates the package of user name, i.e. client, and generates the session key.
 It encrypts this package with a symmetric key that the authentication server shares with Ticket Granting Server(TGS).
 The output of this process is called a Ticket Granting Ticket (TGT).
-The authentication server then combines both TGT and session key and encrypts them together using the symmetric key, which is derived from the client’s password.
+The authentication server then combines TGT and session keys and encrypts them together using the symmetric key derived from the client’s password.

-After this message is received, the user’s workstation asks for the password.
+After receiving this message, the user’s workstation asks for the password.
 When a user or client enters his password, the workstation generates the symmetric key derived from an authentication server’s password.
 This key is used to extract the session key and TGT.
-After that, the workstation destroys the client’s password f om its memory to prevent the attack.
+After that, the workstation destroys the client’s password from its memory to prevent the attack.

 Step 2: Obtaining a Service Granting Ticket

-Let’s assume that, after the successful login, the user wants to communicate with other users through the mail server.
+After the successful login, let’s assume that the user wants to communicate with other users through the mail server.

 - Ticket granting ticket.